 Our Y:Youth Project

-Y:Youth is funded by the Big Lottery and it is our open access youth project that delivers targeted outreach to some of the most deprived areas in Lancaster.
+Y:Youth is funded by the National Lottery Community Fund and it is our open access youth project that delivers targeted outreach to some of the most deprived areas in Lancaster.
+In 2018/19 we secured a further £232,000 to continue to deliver this wonderful programme.

 Y:Youth is constantly adapting to the changing needs of young people and the community.
 Due to cuts in public sector funding our services have been working with more young people than ever.